msisouphanh/pokedex/README.md

 ### Future Improvements

 I plan to add transitions and visual effects to make animations smoother and interactions feel more responsive.
-Right now there are no transitions and visual effects .
+Right now there are no transitions and visual effects.

 There is no search function as of right now.
 I am unsure of how to implement it right now.